slbailey/Retrovue/docs/contracts/SourceDiscoverContract.md

 ## Purpose

 Define the behavioral contract for discovering collections from content sources.
-This contract ensures safe collection discovery with proper validation and persistence handling.
+This contract ensures safe collection discovery with proper validation, persistence handling, and importer interface compliance verification.

 ---